Barry Seal: Undercover work

-In March of 1984, now facing a ten-year prison sentence, Seal decided to contact the South Florida Task Force - a cross-agency drug interdiction team led by then-Vice President George H.W.
-Bush.
+In March 1984, now facing a ten-year prison sentence, Seal decided to contact the South Florida Task Force - a cross-agency drug interdiction team led by then-Vice President George H. W. Bush.
 The office referred Seal to the DEA headquarters, which assigned DEA agent Ernst Jacobsen to debrief Seal and evaluate his potential as an informant.
 Jacobsen was impressed with Seal's connections, especially those with the Ochoa family.
 On March 28, Seal signed a letter in which he agreed to act as a DEA informant.
 Afterwards, Seal pleaded guilty to the second indictment in Florida.
 Seal was then released from custody, with the terms of his sentence dependent upon his performance as an informant.

 The South Florida Task Force planned an operation that directed Seal to set up a cocaine purchase with the Ochoas and other cartel members, which would provide a basis for future indictments in the United States.
 Seal had concealed his true identity in previous dealings with the cartel by using the name Ellis McKenzie (an associate that Seal had previously worked with).
 Through his cartel contacts in Miami, Seal arranged a meeting using the same alias.
 He flew down to Medellín for the meeting on April 8, and was accompanied by a Miami based cartel pilot who was unaware of Seal's role as an informant.